Go to page content

 Exercise and drinking more water can help reduce the risk of an anal fissure.

-Topical applications can sometimes fail to heal the internal anal sphincter muscle.
-This is the result of scarring or muscle spasms.
-Hence, you may require surgery, a procedure called lateral internal sphincterotomy (LIS), which involves cutting a small portion of the anal sphincter muscle to reduce spasms and pain and promote healing.
+Topical applications can sometimes fail to heal the internal anal sphincter muscle because of the depth of the fissure in the anus.
+This is also the result of scarring or muscle spasms.
+Hence, you may require surgery, a procedure known as lateral internal sphincterotomy (LIS), which involves cutting a small portion of the anal sphincter muscle to reduce spasms and pain and promote healing.
 Then, you can consider acupuncture and moxibustion to achieve pain relief and improve defecation.

 Cleanliness and a healthy lifestyle can help you fend off an anal fissure.
-You must have good hygiene habits, drink enough water, and eat a nutritious, fiber-rich diet.
+You must have good hygiene habits, drink enough water, and eat a nutritious, fiber-rich diet to soften stools in the anal canal.
 If the condition does develop, take comfort in knowing that multiple treatment options are available.
 Do speak to a clinical and TCM physician beforehand.

 Also, speak to a clinical physician to rule out hemorrhoids or other diseases that may cause bowel obstructions or diarrhea.
 Doing so can help you identify potential side effects of medication or herb use.